othema/pygame-timer/README.md

 # Pygame Timer
-A minimal, lightweight timer app made with python/pygame
+A minimal, lightweight timer app made with python/pygame.
+A clone of [Taq Timer](http://timer.taqtile.io/).

 ## How to run
 - Open a terminal and first install the requirements (`pip install -r requirements.txt`)